Consumer Bad Credit Guide

 2) Accounts that are a little older and on which a collection agency resold the debt: 1.5 cents to 2 cents on the dollar.

-3) Very old debt on which the Statue Of Limitations has expired on them: A penny or less.
+3) Very old debt on which the Statue Of Limitations has expired on them: A penny or less on the dollar.

-Remember the above list when trying to get a debt collector to take a settlement offer for a old debt.
+Remember the above list on how much collection agencies pay for old debt from the original creditor when trying to get a debt collector to take a settlement offer for a old debt.
 Be strong and don't get angry if the debt collector argues with you.
-Maintain a calm attitude at all times with them and the collection agent will eventually cave in.
+Maintain a calm attitude at all times with them and the collection agent will most likely cave in.